Kevy42/Not-A-Better-Anduril/README.md

 # About
-DISCLAIMER: Obsolete repo.
+DISCLAIMER: Archived repo.
 Most features provided here have already been natively implemented with new releases of Anduril 2: https://github.com/ToyKeeper/anduril

 Anduril is great and all, but lacks some basic features and seemingly obvious adjustments.
 So yea, thats what this fork is for.
 Enjoy!